zhenhuagong/card-manager/README.md

 ## Card Manager

 Card manager is an mobile app built with React Native.
+It can be bundled into an Android/iOS app.

 ### Run on Device